-- Carefully install the wiring in accordance with the EMC requirements. - Do NOT operate the drive system with unknown settings or data. - Verify that the stored data and settings are correct. - Carefully run configuration tests for all operating states and potential error situations. - Verify the functions after replacing the product and also after making changes to the settings or data. - Only start the system if there are no persons or obstructions in the zone of operation.
+- Carefully install the wiring in accordance with the EMC requirements. - Do NOT operate the drive system with unknown settings or data. - Verify that the stored data and settings are correct. - · Carefully run configuration tests for all operating states and potential error situations. - Verify the functions after replacing the product and also after making changes to the settings or data. - Only start the system if there are no persons or obstructions in the zone of operation.

-Failure to follow these instructions can result in death or serious injury.
+Failure to follow these instructions can result in death, serious injury, or equipment damage.